spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 1. Before you generate an SSH key, you can check to see if you have any existing SSH keys by following the GitHub tutorial [Checking for existing SSH keys](https://help.github.com/en/articles/checking-for-existing-ssh-keys).
 1. If you don't have an existing key, then generate a new SSH key by following the GitHub tutorial [Adding a new SSH key to your GitHub account (GitHub Documentation)](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

-### Step 4: Build the Unreal Engine Fork
+### Step 4: Build the Unreal Engine fork

-To build the Unreal Engine Fork:
+To build the Unreal Engine fork:

 1. Run **Setup.bat**, found in the root directory of your clone of Unreal Engine.
 2. In the same directory, double-click **GenerateProjectFiles.bat**.
 This file automatically sets up the project files required to build Unreal Engine.<br/>